camarman/GTRPy/README.md

 #### Operations on Fields

 1) You can calculate the Covariant derivative and Lie derivative by using these fields
 2) You can check for a given type (1,0) or type (0,1) vector field satisfies the killing field condition or not

 ## Installation

-You can easily install GRTC-GUI via
+You can easily install via

     git clone https://github.com/seVenVo1d/grtc_gui